lanthale/LibRawFX/README.md

 **JDK 16 is required** because of the foreign linker API usage

 ## Status
-Generally the lib should work but I am not sure if all dependency's (native ones) are already in the jar file.
-Let me know if it is not working and I will add the libs accordingly.
+Now the lib is in production ready status.
+That means it is tested on all operating systems (OSX, Linux, Win10) and under different threading scenarious.

 Supported OS:
 - Linux